JellyRollJunior/chiikawa-news-network/README.md

     -   Prisma CASE Statement: Prisma doesn't support CASE statement so I jerry rigged one to implement a hasLiked field for posts

 -   Frontend

+    -   Executing code on scrolling to bottom on component
-    -   revisiting how stacking contexts work
+    -   Revisiting how stacking contexts work

 ### Retrospective aka yapping